-We are pleased to offer the following training opportunities for the operators of treatment facilities, ranging from small, onsite systems to the largest municipal plants.
+We are pleased to offer the following training opportunities for the owners and operators of treatment facilities in Virginia, ranging from small, onsite systems to the largest municipal plants.
 Some of these courses have also been of interest to people in other positions, such as public works directors, town/city accountants and managers, and engineers.

 NOTE: If you go to a website that has a posted course that has already passed, it simply means that we have not yet updated the site for the next offering.
 See Upcoming Programs for a listing of current offerings or sign up for our mailing list to be notified.

 Applied Math and Basic Science for Waterworks Operators

 This course covers the math and science of real-world, water treatment applications.
 It is an intensive course that builds from introductory, basic skills to the application of many important principles.
 Topics may include the calculation of chemical feed rates, interpreting pump curves, interpreting water quality data, selecting the best coagulant dosage, calculating filter rates, interpreting water treatment regulations, and much more.

 This short course covers various topics pertinent to the operation and maintenance of Class V and VI waterworks.
 Topics include water sources, safety, sample collection and analysis, operation and maintenance, regulations, and record keeping.
 A session on basic math is also included so that the calculations associated with operating a system can be better understood.

 Continuing and Professional Education Water Quality Broadcast Series

 These virtual workshops are broadcast throughout the Commonwealth via Zoom.
 Through the use of interactive technology you will have the opportunity to engage in discussions and to ask specific questions of the presenters and participants around the state.